Every week I get emails from travel writers asking me where to pitch travel stories. Which magazines are the best targets for their query letters?

 Obviously, some travel story ideas will not be a good fit for some magazines, so those magazines are removed immediately from my distribution list.

-Removing some magazines from your distribution list is an effective technique—it gets the ‘unlikely’ magazine candidates off your list so you won’t waste your time sending them query letters.
+Removing some magazines from your distribution list for that particular story idea is an effective technique.
+It gets the ‘unlikely’ magazine candidates off your list so you won’t waste your time sending them query letters.

 Here are some examples to better illustrate this process:

 When I’m trying to sell a luxury destination travel story, I would not bother pitching it to budget travel magazines.
 Budget travel magazines are simply not interested in high-end travel stories—their readers want to travel cheaply, and will not go to expensive destinations, resorts, or restaurants.

 If my proposed story is about a new super-deluxe international resort in Bali, I will pitch it to high-end glossy magazines that run spa and resort stories.

 If I was pitching a story about an inland luxury attraction or destination, I would not pitch it to Islands or Coastal Living Magazines.
 I would target inland regional and state magazines instead.

 If my proposed story is about a new—but relatively minor—tourist attraction in my region, it would not be a good fit for international magazines.
 Nor would it fit into magazines from other states.
 I would turn to local, regional, and in-state publications to pitch this story, and eliminate the magazines outside those boundaries.